 How to survive as a thought leader

-Did you know there are literally thousands of cybersecurity companies out there in the world?
+Did you know there are literally thousands of cybersecurity companies out there in the world with thousands of thought leaders?
 You may shrug and think I’ve made an obvious statement, but just let that word circulate around your mind for a second.
 Thousands.

 Imagine being a journalist writing about the latest cyber attack, facing a choice of comments proffered from hundreds of PRs, representing thought leaders at thousands of companies.
 Overwhelming much?